activivan/mtskinapi/README.md

 python3 app.py
 ```

 You should be done!
-Your Minetest SkinAPI is running on the IP and Port you set in the configuration.
+Your Minetest SkinAPI is running on the Host and Port you set in the configuration.
 Default is: `0.0.0.0:3008`

 #### Helpful commands